 2. Perfectly Oblivious (Perfect)

 Perfectly Oblivious is high school basketball romcom fiction.
 The main characters (Cam and Bianca) play basketball for the boy and girl team at high school.
 They are best friends.
 Cam uses his charm and good looks to try and impress Bianca.
 But Bianca seems to be immune to it.
 She likes him, but she has a big problem.
 Whenever she falls for guys, they seem to like her sister, Bethany.
 So she has sworn to secrecy that no one can know that she loves Cam.
-Neither Bianca nor Cam want to admit that they love each other.
+Neither Bianca nor Cam wants to admit that they love each other.

 With Bethany’s help, Cam starts sending Bianca’s secret admirer gifts, and they figure out their feelings.
 In most scenarios, the author talks about drama, teenage love, and high school things that could happen in your high school career.
 Also, the author talks about the story from two different perspectives.
 Because from two different perspectives, you get more mystery and wonder what the next person will say.
 That makes the story a bit more fun a read.